thriveweb/great-start-elc/content/enrolmentsPages/enrolling-at-a-great-start-early-learning-centre.md

 breakoutBox:
   content: >-
-    In order to enrol your child in a Great Start learning centre, you will need to register with My Family Lounge, a universal parent portal providing access for parents to view published observations, photos and stories as well as manage their waitlist and enrolments.
+    In order to enrol your child in a Great Start learning centre, you will need to register with My Family Lounge, a parent portal providing access for parents to view published observations, photos and stories as well as manage their waitlist and enrolments.
 When a vacancy arises, you will be contacted by the Centre Director with an offer of placement.
 When an offer for placement is made to you, please accept the enrolment and complete the online enrolment form and direct debit authorisation form.

     Note: Before applying for a placement at the centre, it is important that